ivoryli17/MSIN0097_individual_project/README.md

 - `project_notebook.ipynb`: Jupyter notebook containing all the analyses and model implementations.
 - `requirements.txt`: List of Python packages required to run the notebook.

+### Dataset
+The datasets used in this project are available to download from Kaggle: https://www.kaggle.com/competitions/m5-forecasting-accuracy/data

 ### Notebook Content
 - Exploratory data analysis to understand trends and patterns in sales data.
 - Data cleaning and preprocessing for robust model training.